shravansumanthanan/shravansumanthanan/README.md

-# Hi, I’m Shravan 👋
+# Hi, I’m Shravan

-I was never the kid who stuck to one thing.
+I’ve never been wired to stick to one thing.
-If something sparked my curiosity, I had to take it apart.
-Hardware.
-Code.
-Ideas.
+If something caught my attention, I pulled it apart.
+Hardware, code, systems, ideas.
-That habit never stopped.
-It just evolved into how I build today.
+That instinct never faded.
+It became the foundation of how I learn and build.

 ## About Me

-I’m a 3rd-year Computer Science student at **VIT Vellore** who thrives on learning across domains.
+I’m a 3rd-year Computer Science student at **VIT Vellore** with a strong bias toward depth through exploration.

-On any given day, I might be:
-- Optimizing a **MySQL** database schema
+I work across the stack based on the problem at hand:
+- Designing and optimizing **MySQL** schemas for correctness and performance
-- Wiring an **AI model** into a **Flask** backend
+- Integrating **AI models** into **Flask** backends
-- Experimenting with **system design** using **React** and **FastAPI**
+- Exploring **system design** using **React** and **FastAPI**

-I don’t chase titles.
+I don’t chase titles or predefined roles.
 I chase understanding.

-## How I Think

-What started as tinkering turned into a mindset.

-I see technology not as isolated skills, but as **connected systems** built to solve real problems.
-That approach has led me to build:
-- AI-driven interview assistants
-- Inventory management systems that bring structure to chaos

-Each project teaches me a new way to think, not just a new tool to use.

-## Philosophy
+What began as curiosity-driven tinkering evolved into a mindset.
+I see technology as a set of **interconnected systems**, not isolated tools or frameworks.
+That perspective has shaped the projects I build, including **AI-driven interview assistants** and **inventory management systems** that aim to reduce real-world complexity.

+Each project is less about the output and more about how it sharpens my thinking.
+I care about learning that changes how I reason, not just what I can use.

-People might call me a *jack of all trades*.
+Some might call this being a jack of all trades.
 I prefer **curious engineer**.

-In a world that keeps changing, curiosity is the edge that keeps me building.
+In a field that keeps changing, curiosity is not optional.
+It’s the edge that keeps me building.